markkerry/markkerry-hugo/content/posts/automated-autopilot-tenant-move-part2/index.md

     relative: false
 ---

 Following on from my previous post, this one provides a far simpler process to automatically de-register your Windows Autopilot devices from one tenant, and provision them in another tenant.
+It's not exactly a "part 2", rather a different, simpler approach.

 I came across a great post on [MsEndpointMgr](https://msendpointmgr.com/2019/06/01/intune-tenant-to-tenant-migration-with-autopilot/) which details the steps to extract your Autopilot profile in the new tenant, and copy to the machines in the old tenant ready for them to be wiped.
 But the process was missing an automated way to delete the Intune Managed Device, delete the current Autopilot registration and then wipe the device.
 This post will cover those gaps so the end-to-end process is fully automated.